-What is the Artemis Program?
+What is the Artemis mission?

-The Artemis Program will return humanity to the Moon.
+NASA's Artemis will return humanity to the Moon.
 NASA is building new technologies, such as the Space Launch System (SLS) rocket, Orion spacecraft and Exploration Ground Systems, to take astronauts to the Moon and to Mars.
 Plus, the Artemis missions will put the first woman and first person of color on the lunar surface.
 In collaboration with commercial and international partners, NASA will establish sustainable structures on and around the Moon to support more exploration than ever before.

 Why are we going to the Moon?

 By further exploring the lunar surface, we can learn more about our universe, access resources on the Moon and prepare for deep space travel to Mars.
 The new investigations and technology experiments being conducted now are preparing us to return to the Moon.
 Human and robotic activities while on and in orbit of the Moon will teach us more about the universe and our planet.
 New instruments will be used to test the extraction of resources such as water.
 Living on the Moon will prove humans deep space capabilities as we prepare to go to Mars.

 New technologies have been developed to take us to the lunar surface.
 All launch facilities at Kennedy Space Center are being upgraded to support Artemis missions.
 The most powerful rocket in the world, the SLS, is being built to carry humans and cargo to the Moon and beyond.
 Orion, launching atop the SLS, is the capsule that will carry crew into lunar orbit.
 The crew will then transfer to the Gateway, an outpost orbiting the Moon.
 NASA has selected SpaceX to use the Starship HLS design to land crews on the lunar surface.